j-tee/capstone-1/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Capstone Project Module 1

-> Description the project.
+> This project aims at illustrating the skills and technics acquired over the past four weeks of training

 ## Built With

-- Major languages
+- HTML
-- Frameworks
+- CSS
-- Technologies used
+- Javascript

 ## Live Demo (if available)